fusioncharts/dev_centre_docs/chart-guide/standard-charts/real-time-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/u7h1arjq/) to edit the real-time column chart.

-## Use the client-side JavaScript API
+## Use the Client Side JavaScript API

 Using the client-side JavaScript API, you can manipulate the message logger to show/hide the logger or clear the message history.